GabrielePapalino/GabrielePapalino.github.io/_portfolio/project3.md

 ![Wiener Process](/assets/img/portfolio/Wiener7.jpg)

-The image shows a simulation of a Wiener process, also known as Brownian motion, with specific parameters.this type of simulation can be used to study random phenomena, such as the diffusion of particles in a fluid or the random movements of individuals within a network, where the outcome is based on probabilistic interactions.
+The image shows a simulation of a Wiener process, also known as Brownian motion, with specific parameters.
+This type of simulation can be used to study random phenomena, such as the diffusion of particles in a fluid or the random movements of individuals within a network, where the outcome is based on probabilistic interactions.

 **More in deep**